koordinates/dojo/trunk/docscripts/README.txt

 	message: {
 		searchKey: id of the docSearch request,
 		docResults: [{
+			pkg: string with the package (require statement) containing the function
 			name: string with name of function,
-			id: the polymorphic id of the function (may be blank if the default)
+			id: the polymorphic id of the function (may be blank if the default),
 			summary: string containing one line summary of the function, }]
 	}